marcelofinamorvieira/DatoContentLink/README.md

 // payload.fieldPath === 'name.en'
 ```

-Supplying a `locale` automatically appends it to the resolved field path (without duplicating it) and rewrites any existing `editUrl` hash so the editor opens the localized field.
+**Always supply a `locale`.** The overlays rely on it to route clicks to the correct localized value; the helper appends it to the resolved field path (without duplicating it) and rewrites any existing `editUrl` hash so the editor opens the localized field.

 `data-datocms-field-path` (if present) overrides any `fieldPath` provided via JSON or split attributes.
 When you call `buildEditTagAttributes(info, 'attrs')`, set `data-datocms-field-path` separately if you need a specific tab/anchor in the editor.